cwendorf/EASI/D-Extensions/README.md

 ## Extensions of the EASI Functions

-### Overview of the Extensions

-EASI extentions are functions that go beyond the original vision for EASI.
-The EASI extensions parallel the basic categories of analyses but add the following:
-- **estimateExtensions.R** (functions that estimate confidence intervals for pairwise comparisons)
-- **plotExtensions.R** (functions that plot onfidence intervals for pairwise comparisons)
-- **testExtensions.R** (functions that calculate NHST for pairwise comparisons)
-- **effectExtensions.R** (functions that calculate standardized effect sizes and confidence intervals for pairwise comparisons)

 ### Installation of the Functions and Extensions

 Like the basic EASI functions, the EASI extentions are not currently on CRAN or compiled as a package.
 You can install the complete and current extensions file by pasting the following line into R. The functions will automatically be available for use in analyses.